Cray-HPE/canu/readme.md

 ### Initialization

 To help make switch setup a breeze.
 CANU can automatically parse CSI output or the Shasta SLS API for switch IPv4 addresses.
-In order to parse CSI output, use the `--csi-folder FOLDER` flag to pass in the folder where the _NMN.yaml_ file is located.
+In order to parse CSI output, use the `--csi-folder FOLDER` flag to pass in the folder where the _sls_input_file.json_ file is located.
 To parse the Shasta SLS API for IP addresses, ensure that you have a valid token.
 The token file can either be passed in with the `--auth-token TOKEN_FILE` flag, or it can be automatically read if the environmental variable **SLS_TOKEN** is set.
 The SLS address is default set to _api-gw-service-nmn.local_, if you are operating on a system with a different address, you can set it with the `--sls-address SLS_ADDRESS` flag.

+The _sls_input_file.json_ file is generally stored in one of two places depending on how far the system is in the install process.

+- Early in the install process, when running off of the LiveCD the _sls_input_file.json_ file is normally found in the the directory `/var/www/ephemeral/prep/config/SYSTEMNAME/`
+- Later in the install process, the _sls_input_file.json_ file is generally in `/mnt/pitdata/prep/SYSTEMNAME/`

-The output file fir the canu input command is et with the `--out FILENAME` flag.
+The output file for the `canu init` command is set with the `--out FILENAME` flag.

 To get the switch IP addresses from CSI output, run the command: